-If you go to Settings > Inbox and choose “Unread first” for you inbox type, you can group your read and unread emails together.
+If you go to Settings > Inbox and choose “Unread first” for your inbox type, you can group your read and unread emails together.

 This feature that was also available in Gmail classic, allows you to find new email easier.
-After anabling this feature, your inbox will look something like this.
+After enabling this feature, your inbox will look something like this.